Vangsvatnet

-Vangsvatnet is a lake in the municipality of Voss in Vestland county, Norway.
-The 7.69 km2 lake lies in the central part of the municipality, on the southwestern shore of the municipal centre of Vossevangen.
-The Vosso River flows through both Vangsvatnet and the lake Evangervatnet before it empties into Bolstadfjorden by the village of Bolstadøyri to the west.
+Vangsvatnet is a lake in Voss Municipality in Vestland county, Norway.
+The 7.69 km2 lake lies in the central part of the municipality, on the southwestern shore of the municipal centre of Vossavangen.
+The river Vosso flows through both the lake Vangsvatnet and the lake Evangervatnet before it empties into Bolstadfjorden by the village of Bolstadøyri to the west.